 A. Data value - You can edit the value of the checkbox when the Region is checked.
 By default, the value of a checked checkbox is "checked".
 An unchecked checkbox has no value.

-C. This checkbox is part of a group - Checkboxes can be grouped together to control value selection.
+C. Grouping - Checkboxes can be grouped together to set conditions for all of the checkboxes in the group.
 For example, the User must select either Yes, or No, or N/A but can only select one of those options.
-Only checkboxes in the grouping are affected by the selection rules set for that grouping.
+Only checkboxes in the grouping are affected by the rules set for that grouping.

 Datasource Region